Clinical

 In the clinical phase of the curriculum, physician associate students care for patients in supervised clinical settings.
 Our students participate as integral members of the interprofessional patient care team with Yale School of Medicine faculty and community providers serving as preceptors.

 The clinical phase provides students with experiences that allow them to hone their history taking, physical examination, diagnostic, oral and written communication skills.
-In caring for diverse patient populations who present with a wide range of medical and surgical conditions, students diagnose disease, formulate management plans, educate and counsel patients to promote health, apply cost-effective strategies, incorporate evidence and social determinants of health into decision-making, and respect the beliefs and dignity of every patient.
+In caring for diverse patient populations who present with a wide range of medical and surgical conditions, students diagnose disease, formulate management plans, educate and counsel patients to promote health, apply cost-effective strategies, incorporate evidence and social determinants of health into clinical decision-making, and provide compassionate care that respects the beliefs and dignity of every patient.

 Students complete 52 weeks of clinical experiences and earn a total of 60 credits during the clinical phase of the program.
 Two rotation blocks are protected for the thesis project.